salarkhan/git-pear/README.md

 pear example1@email.com pear example2@email.com
 ```

-To stop using pear simply type pear with no arguements
+To stop using pear simply type pear with no arguments
 ```
 pear
 ```